greenelab/lab-website-template/_members/jari-koot.md

   linkedin: jari koot
 ---

 Hey there!
 I'm Jari, a 20 year old Life Science student.
 With a passion for programming and biology.
-This year I am doing my internship at the UMC Utrecht.
+This year I'm doing my internship at the UMC Utrecht.
 Currently I'm working on a metagenomics pipeline that creates a visualization of WGS data.
-I think it's very important to document all my work and to use a reproducible workflow.
+I think it's very important to document all my work and to make use of a reproducible workflow.